minblock/QStees/doc/README.md

-QSTEESOVATE
+QSTEES
 Create –  Build – Innovate
 =============

-QSTEESOVATE (QSTEES) is an open-source state of the art Peer-to-Peer digital cryptocurrency dedicated to building innovative blockchain services, and solutions.
+QSTEES (QTIPARRAY) is an open-source state of the art Peer-to-Peer digital cryptocurrency dedicated to building innovative blockchain services, and solutions.
 ---------------------

-QSTEES Core
+QTIPARRAY Core

-To download QSTEES Core, visit https://qsteesovate.io/ or [https://github.com/QSTEESOVATEblockchain/QSTEES-core)
+To download QTIPARRAY Core, visit https://sinovate.io/ or [https://github.com/minblock/QStees)

 Running
 ---------------------
-The following are some helpful notes on how to run QSTEES Core on your native platform.
+The following are some helpful notes on how to run QTIPARRAY Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/qstees-qt` (GUI) or
+- `bin/sin-qt` (GUI) or
-- `bin/qsteesd` (headless)
+- `bin/sind` (headless)

 ### Windows